 Few critters send chills down the spines of campers quite like the thought of a grizzly bear encounter!
 While encounters are typically rare, they do occur, depending on where you’re camping.
 That aside, grizzly bears are magnificent animals that deserve our protection and respect.
-This article talks all about the Grizzly bear and has some pretty interesting facts!
+Due to their numbers and stable population, grizzly bears are listed as Least Concern by the IUCN.

 First the Stats…